Shrek – I Feel Good Animation Test: Production

-During the early stages of Shrek's production, the film was a low-budget, grunge style that utilized motion capture and live-action set backgrounds that the CGI characters would be superimposed over.
+During the early stages of Shreks production, the film was a low-budget, grunge style that utilized motion capture and live-action set backgrounds that the CGI characters would be superimposed over.
 An animation crew known as the Propellerheads, consisting of J.J.
 Abrams, Andy Waisler, Rob Letterman and Loren Soman, were hired to create a test.
-During this time, there were talks of toning down the dark tone as it was thought to not be appealing to a wide audience.
+During this time, there were talks of reducing the dark tone as it was thought not to appeal to a wide audience.
 The final film ended up compromising the dark tone for a more whimsical tone and was made using traditional computer animation.

 Reception and legacy

 When it was presented to DreamWorks CEO Jeffrey Katzenberg and other officials in May 1997, Katzenberg disliked it, stating, "It looked terrible.
 It didn't work, it wasn't funny, and we didn't like it."
 The Propellerheads were consequently fired after the presentation.

-A 5-second snippet of the short was uploaded to YouTube on October 7, 2010, as part of animator Loren Soman's demo reel.
+A five-second snippet of the short was uploaded to YouTube on October 7, 2010, as part of animator Loren Soman's demo reel.
 He uploaded another clip on his Vimeo demo reel on December 16, 2011.
 These demo reels were found on August 14, 2022.
-Sped-up footage of the test from animator Anders J.L Beer was found by YouTube user DoofusManBoy.
+Sped-up footage of the test from animator Anders J.L Beer was found by YouTube user DoofusManBoy on Vimeo.
 On September 15, 2023, a YouTube user named TheNormalGuy213 found more stills from the test.
 On November 23, 2023, production designer Barry E. Jackson released the test on his YouTube channel, The Zoom Art Studio, following an interview.